Mayank0255/Stackoverflow-Clone-Frontend/.github/ISSUE_TEMPLATE/features-request-for-backend-or-frontend.md

 ---
 name: Features Request for Backend or Frontend
 about: Suggest an idea for the project
-title: "[Backend/Frontend]: Write a descriptive idea title"
+title: '[Backend/Frontend]: Write a descriptive idea title'
 labels: enhancement, feature
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**